|

 In large boats, and cabin cruisers replacement can be more difficult especially where interior fittings and joinery work will have to be removed for access.

-However, replacing damaged framing with new ones when done properly, is from the structural point of view always the best option.
+However, replacing the damaged ones with new, when done properly, is, from the structural point of view, always the best option.

 One method is to grind off the heads of the fastenings on the inside, then carefully pull the frame away form the planks.